TIBCOSoftware/snappydata/docs/install.md

 On a Linux system, you can set the limit of open files and thread processes in the **/etc/security/limits.conf** file.
 </br>A minimum of **8192** is recommended for open file descriptors limit and **>128K** is recommended for the number of active threads.
-</br>A typical configuration used for SnappyData servers and leads can appear as follows:
+</br>A typical configuration used for TIBCO ComputeDB servers and leads can appear as follows:

 ```pre
 snappydata          hard    nofile      32768